Skip to main content

 #

-Athens tap water is safe and good.
-Refill stations are everywhere.
-Skip buying bottled water.
+Athens tap water is safe and tastes fine.
+Refill stations and fountains are everywhere.
+Buying bottled water is literally throwing money away.

 4. Happy Hour Drinks